To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 An extensive review of the emergency response followed.
 “We saw that what was missing is for us to not chase the fire, but to be able to have a live image of the fire, of where our assets are and where the threat is,” Konstantellos said.
 They thought of drones.

 The fire department already uses drones during an active blaze, covering a small area.
-What was needed was to see a fire right at the start, and stop it in its tracks.
+What was needed was to see a fire when it starts, and stop it in its tracks.

 Getting in touch with the drone company, the fire prevention program was born.
 In the year and a half it’s been operational, it’s given early warnings for fires 12 times, Konstantellos said.

 “We’ve caught fires at 3:30 in the morning,” the mayor said.
 “When we sent the Civil Protection, they couldn’t even find the fire.
 We could see it on the drone.”

-Last week, when 270 lighting strikes sparked six blazes in the area during a storm, emergency services got there before the fires could spread.
+Then on Saturday, 270 lighting strikes sparked six blazes, starting at 5:30 a.m..
+The drones saw them immediately, Konstantellos said Monday.
+With live drone images relayed to his cellphone, “we had amazing coordination, and in less than 40 minutes we had put out six fires in hard-to-reach places.”

 The drones have a range of 15 kilometers (nearly 10 miles) and are equipped with loudspeakers and searchlights to warn off people doing banned outdoor work on high fire-risk days — or to frighten off potential arsonists.
 The municipality is even running a pilot program to prevent drownings, whereby drones can drop lifejackets to swimmers in distress.